-1. Speech Language Pathologists, School Psychologists, Occupational Therapists, Physical Therapists, Media Specialists, and Adapted Physical Education Teachers and any other non-OTES Member working under the Ohio Revised Code (ORC) who provide services to students in the Perrysburg Exempted Village School District and hold a 5-year license shall be evaluated by a credentialed evaluator (F) or the Director of Pupil Services.
+1. Speech Language Pathologists, School Psychologists, Occupational Therapists, Physical Therapists, Media Specialists, and Adapted Physical Education Teachers and any other non-OTES Member working under the Ohio Revised Code (ORC) who provide services to students in the Perrysburg Exempted Village School District and hold a 5-year license shall be evaluated by a credentialed evaluator (F) or the Pupil Services Administrator.
 The frequency of evaluation and deadlines shall be consistent with Sections (A)(1) and (A)(2)(d) above.